3 Types of Area: Camping Free in New Zealand : A Guide

 What is Free Camping?

-Free camping, commonly known as freedom camping in New Zealand, is the option to camp on public land outside of designated camping areas, usually at no cost.
+Free camping means you can camp for free on public land, like parks or by the side of the road, instead of paying to stay in a campground.
+It’s popular in New Zealand.
 This practice is a cherished part of Kiwi culture, rooted in the country’s longstanding tradition of public access to wilderness areas for recreation.
 However, with this privilege comes responsibility.

 Features of Camping Free